About

 Percy Wells

 With it's history of film screenings and it's recent refurbishment, Centenary Hall was the ideal venue for the growing film society.
 In February 2014 we began screening films in Centenary Hall.
 Beginning in mid 2014, Mike Tye and Heather Masters introduced each feature film to members via a filmed presentation.
+Mike borrowed a camera and taught himself how to film and edit the film reviews.
 It became, and still is, a popular part of film evenings.
-In late 2018 Heather retired from her role in the film introductions and Mike's co-presenter is now Lyn Pike.
+In 2015 Mike developed his interest in film making as part of his artistic practice and bought his own equipment.
+The early film reviews are somewhat amateurish but their quality has improved over the years.
+In late 2018 Heather retired from her role in the film reviews and from 2019 Lyn Pike has been Mike's co-presenter.

-Click on the 'Archive' tab to see previous film introductions.
+Click on the 'Archive' tab to see previous film reviews.
 Click on 'Last Month's Film' to see the most recent review.

 Heather and Mike